What is Discrimination Law?

 Which Type of Lawyer to Call for a Discrimination Claim

 - Employment Discrimination - Employee-side employment law attorneys will be able to help you file a lawsuit, but you must first file a complaint with the EEOC.
+Lawyers often prefer to help their clients with filing this complaint.
 See Discriminatory Practices to learn more.
 Sexual harassment in the workplace is considered a form of gender discrimination.

 - Housing Discrimination - Landlords certainly may discriminate against individuals with a criminal history or poor credit rating.
 But basing rental or housing decisions on race or other characteristics is strictly prohibited.
 Landlords also must make reasonable accommodations for disabled tenants.
 Contact a landlord-tenant lawyer in your area if you need help.

-- Financial Discrimination - Consider speaking with a consumer protection attorney (and filing a consumer complaint) if you believe you were denied a loan or charged a higher rate-regardless of your actual creditworthiness-due to your gender, race, or other protected characteristic.
+- Financial Discrimination - Consider speaking with a consumer protection attorney (and filing a consumer complaint) if you believe you were denied a loan or charged a higher rate — regardless of your actual creditworthiness — due to your gender, race, or another protected characteristic.

 Related Practice Areas

-Make sure you know your rights and consider calling an attorney if you believe you were subject to discrimination.
+Make sure you know your rights, and consider calling an attorney if you believe you were subject to discrimination.
+There are many statutes in place meant to protect this country's workers from unethical treatment.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help